Landlord Tips & Tricks

 1. Eviction Notice for Non-Payment

-If a tenant is not paying rent according to the lease agreement, give them a 3-day notice to leave the premises.
+If a tenant is not paying rent according to the lease agreement, provide them a 3-day notice to leave the premises.
 The three days do not include weekends or holidays, and the reasons given are non-payment of rent.

 A three-business days notice allows the tenant to pay the rent they owe, remedy the situation, or leave your property.